-Based on the exacerbation rates/patient/day from the COPE-II study [9] (intervention: 0.116; control: 0.176, both with an estimated standard deviation of 0.17) and allowing for overdispersion and an attrition rate of 10%, 105 patients per group provided 80% power to detect an effect of this size, with a two-tailed p<0.05.
+Based on the exacerbation rates/patient/day from the COPE-II study [9] (intervention: 0.116; control: 0.176, both with an estimated SD of 0.17) and allowing for overdispersion and an attrition rate of 10%, 105 patients per group provided 80% power to detect an effect of this size, with a two-tailed p-<0.05.

 Analyses were conducted on an intention-to-treat basis and reported in accordance with CONSORT guidelines [22].
-Differences in baseline characteristics between self-management and UC were analysed using common statistical procedures, such as chi-square tests, t-tests and Mann-Whitney U-tests, as appropriate.
+Differences in baseline characteristics between self-management and UC were analysed using common statistical procedures, such as chi-square tests, T-tests and Mann-Whitney U tests, as appropriate.

-If there were fewer than four consecutive days of missing diary data, these were completed using a pre-defined algorithm that combined the last observation carried forward and the next observation carried backward to the missing value.
-Since these data were considered to be missing completely at random, this single imputation technique was considered valid [23].
-If four or more consecutive diary days were missing, the missing entries were not considered to be completely at random.
+If there were <4 consecutive days of missing diary data, these were completed using a predefined algorithm that combined last observation carried forward and next observation carried backward to the missing value.
+Since these data were considered missing completely at random, this single imputation technique was considered valid [23].
+If ≥4 consecutive diary days of were missing, the missing entries were not considered to be completely at random.
 Therefore, a negative binomial regression imputation method was used to complete these diary days for the overdispersed individual patient count variable (COPD exacerbation days).
 This parametric method assumes an underlying negative binomial model for the imputed variable (given other predictors).